 In addition to protecting your kids’ skin from the sun’s harmful rays, it’s also important to make sure they are drinking plenty of fluids and staying hydrated when playing outside.
-Summer can bring extremely hot temperatures and young children are especially at risk for dehydration and heat exhaustion.
+Summer can bring extremely hot temperatures to Jenkintown and beyond, and young children are especially at risk for dehydration and heat exhaustion.
 But, don’t discourage your kids from running around outside and exercising just because it’s hot out.
 Here are some tips to keep children safe in hot weather:

 - Allow your kids to gradually adapt to the heat, increasing periods of activity or exercise gradually

 - Provide water or sports drinks every 20 minutes

 - Dress in a light, single layer of moisture wicking clothing

 Staying hydrated doesn’t have to mean drinking tons of water, which for some kids can be quite boring.
 Try these fun hydration hacks this summer to keep kids safe and avoid heat related illnesses:

 - Add a splash of flavor- Citrus, cucumber, or berry-infused water can make plain. old water more interesting and encourage kids to drink more.